diegodinizf/House-Rocket/README.md

 ## Solution Planning

 In the end of the project it will be delivered:
-- .csv report containing ("csv reports" folder):
+- 3 .csv reports containing ("csv reports" folder):
   - recommended properties for buying
   - sale price suggestion in the season
   - indicator of whether or not the property could be renovated to increase the sale price